 I am looking for examples of OC622 and OC623.
 If you know where I can obtain them, or have have some for sale or trade, please

-Telefunken went on to manufacture many devices in the standard pro-Electron series AA and BA (diodes), AC, AD and AF.
+Telefunken went on to manufacture many germanium devices in the standard pro-Electron series AA (diodes), AC, AD and AF.
 I don't have an exhaustive list, but the D.A.T.A. books 'Semiconductor Diode & Rectifier Characteristics Tabulation 1961 vol VII' and 'Transistor Characteristics Tabulation 1962 Vol XII' include early ones:

-I have quite a few more later AC and AF types.
+I have quite a few more later AC and AF types, and there are also germanium power transistors in the AD series.

-As well as normal diodes, TFK made several quadruple diode types such as this AAY18.
+In addition to single diodes, TFK made several quadruple diode types such as this AAY18.
 These are intended for use in modulators.
-They look like they are simply sets of normal miniature diodes potted in plastic.
+They look like they are simply sets of normal miniature glass-bodied diodes potted in plastic.

-Here is an interesting example in the AD series: the AD138 AF power amplifier.
-It uses the TO-3 outline, but is painted in a rather military-looking dull green-blue, and is still supplied in a valve box, even with an image of a valve on it. (the end flaps are stamped AC138).
+Here is an AD138 AF power amplifier.
+It uses the TO-3 outline, but is painted in a rather military-looking dull green-blue, and is still supplied in a valve box, even with an image of a valve on it.
+(The end flaps are stamped AD138 so it's the right box).

 I don't intend to show them, but of course Telefunken went on to issue many silicon transistors and diodes.